Caring for a pet snake does not require a ton of equipment.

 Snake tongs can also come in handy in a pinch, when your snake is ready for food.
 This is because when they are hungry, they might mistake your finger for a juicy mouse, especially if you finger touched the mouse and smells like it.
 Feeding tongs are better, but snake tongs would work also.

 A snake hook can also be used to open up the snake’s bin.
 Some people also use these hooks to gently tap them on the side to let them know they are there and also that they are not food.
 Most snakes get used to the fact that they will be handled shortly after they are gently tapped.

 There are loads of snake tongs and hooks available in pet stores or on Amazon.
 We have a whole article reviewing the best snake tongs and hooks.
 It will help you find the right one for your needs.

 Every snake owner should own a pair of feeding tongs.
 A lot of people will dangle the food with their hands.
 This does pose a bit of a risk, since the snake can bite your finger when grabbing the food from you.

 Feeding tongs are cheap and last a long time.
 They are good investments for any snake lover and it makes little sense not to get a pair.

 There are loads of different sizes available.
-This pair is great for small and medium sized snakes.
+The pair pictured above is great for small and medium sized snakes.
 You’ll need industrially sized feeding tongs when you get into bigger snakes like boa constrictors and Burmese pythons.